Pew Research: Latin America’s middle class grows, but in some regions more than others

 8. You may have heard that there was a presidential election last week.
 Here is a map showing how the counties voted, with red being the most intensely Republican and blue being the most Democrat.
 (Source: The Real Reason Cities Lean Democratic)

-9. Speaking of the election, there has been a lot written about how the GOP will need to change if they want to win national elections.
-As a right-leaning guy, I thought this article in Slate, The New Grand Old Party, and this one by Bobby Jindal, How Republicans can win future elections, were among the best.
+9. Speaking of the election, a lot has been written about how the GOP will need to change if they want to win national elections.
+As a right-leaning guy, I thought this article in Slate, The New Grand Old Party, and Bobby Jindal's article, How Republicans can win future elections, were among the best.

-10. China continues to work on technological innovations that will address their water problems.
+10. China continues working on technological innovations to address its water problems.
 Industry Special: Desalination tech helps slake nation's thirst for fresh water.

 11. The world is going to the dogs.
 The Dog Economy Is Global—but What Is the World's True Canine Capital?